 The Link Between Menopause And Weight Gain

-Before menopause, you could associate weight gain with a lack of physical activity, sleep, or unhealthy eating behaviors.
+Before menopause, you could primarily associate weight gain with a lack of physical activity, inadequate sleep, or unhealthy eating behaviors.
 This is not to say that these are not causes of weight gain during menopause.
 They certainly are.

 However, after reaching menopause, you realize that you may be adding more pounds than usual, despite exercising and eating right.
 During the menopause phase, you experience hormonal changes that affect your weight in several ways.